-Our group is investigating the molecular events and factors controlling how the pancreatic islet becomes one of the mostly extensively vascularized structures in an organism.
+Our group is investigating how the pancreatic islet becomes so extensively vascularized and innervated.
 We demonstrated that VEGF-A, which is expressed in developing and adult endocrine cells, is a crucial factor in promoting and sustaining intra-islet endothelial cells and hence, the islet vascular network.
-We also showed that there are crucial interactions and cross-talk between islet endocrine cells and islet endothelial cells that these are critical for normal islet function, mass, and glucose-stimulated insulin secretion.
-In addition, we demonstrated that islet innervation is dependent on signals that promote islet vascularization and that the islet vascular network provides a scaffold for migration of intra-islet nerve fibers.
-These studies have also investigated how islet cells proliferate and regenerate.
+We also showed that there are crucial interactions and cross-talk between islet endocrine cells and islet endothelial cells that are critical for normal islet function, mass, and glucose-stimulated insulin secretion.
+We also demonstrated that islet innervation is dependent on signals that promote islet vascularization and that the islet vascular network provides a scaffold for migration of intra-islet nerve fibers.

-Islet cells have limited proliferative or regenerative capacity.
-Thus, a critical therapeutic need in type 1 and type 2 diabetes is the ability to safely expand and regenerate islets.
-We have discovered two situations in which islet cells proliferate and expand their mass.
-As part of our studies on islet vascularization, we discovered that increased expression of VEGF-A created a microenvironment is which β cell loss is followed by a robust islet proliferation and regeneration and that this is dependent on the recruitment of macrophages from the bone marrow.
-Importantly, this microenvironment promotes both rodent and human β cell proliferation and regeneration.
-We have also recently demonstrated that interruption of hepatic glucagon signaling generates a factor that stimulates α islet cell proliferation.
-We are pursing identification of the soluble factors that promote both the α- and β- cell proliferation as potential therapeutic approaches.
+Human islet cells have limited proliferative or regenerative capacity - we are studying factors that promote both the α- and β- cell function and proliferation.
+We have discovered two situations in which islet cells proliferate and expand: 1) as part of our studies on islet vascularization, we discovered that increased expression of VEGF-A created a microenvironment is which β cell loss is followed by a robust islet proliferation and regeneration and that this is dependent on the recruitment of macrophages from the bone marrow, 2) we found that interruption of hepatic glucagon signaling generates stimulates α islet cell proliferation.

-Pancreatic islets represent about 1-2% of pancreas and the small islet mass and the location of the pancreatic make it very challenging to assess pancreatic mass in vivo.
-Our group developed new technologies that have allow visualization of pancreatic mass and processes in vivo in rodents and this has provided insight into normal physiology and diabetes.
-Mice created in our laboratory have been deposited repositories and are being used by investigators throughout the world.
+Pancreatic islets represent only about 1-2% of pancreas.
+The small islet mass and the location of the pancreatic islets make it very challenging to assess pancreatic mass in vivo.
+Our group developed new technologies that allow visualization of pancreatic mass and processes in vivo in rodents.
+This has provided insight into normal physiology and diabetes.
+Mice created in our laboratory have been deposited in repositories and are being used by investigators throughout the world.